ONEOK (NYSE:OKE) Issues FY 2022 Earnings Guidance

-ONEOK (NYSE:OKE – Get Rating) last released its earnings results on Monday, February 28th.
-The utilities provider reported $0.85 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.89 by ($0.04).
-ONEOK had a net margin of 10.43% and a return on equity of 23.92%.
-During the same period in the prior year, the company posted $0.69 EPS.
-Equities analysts anticipate that ONEOK will post 3.39 EPS for the current year.

-Several brokerages have commented on OKE.
-Credit Suisse Group upped their price objective on ONEOK from $62.00 to $64.00 and gave the company a neutral rating in a research report on Thursday, November 11th.
-Barclays cut their price objective on ONEOK from $66.00 to $65.00 in a research report on Thursday, January 20th.
-Bank of America cut their price objective on ONEOK from $68.00 to $66.00 and set a neutral rating on the stock in a research report on Tuesday, January 18th.
-The Goldman Sachs Group raised ONEOK from a sell rating to a neutral rating and upped their price objective for the company from $58.00 to $68.00 in a research report on Thursday, January 13th.
-They noted that the move was a valuation call.
-Finally, Morgan Stanley upped their price objective on ONEOK from $60.00 to $65.00 and gave the company an equal weight rating in a research report on Tuesday, November 23rd.
-One investment analyst has rated the stock with a sell rating, ten have assigned a hold rating and two have assigned a buy rating to the company.
-According to MarketBeat, the company currently has an average rating of Hold and an average target price of $63.77.
+A number of equities analysts recently weighed in on the company.
+Credit Suisse Group lifted their price target on ONEOK from $62.00 to $64.00 and gave the stock a neutral rating in a research note on Thursday, November 11th.
+Citigroup lifted their target price on ONEOK from $60.00 to $62.00 and gave the company a neutral rating in a research note on Thursday, January 6th.
+Wolfe Research cut ONEOK from a peer perform rating to an underperform rating in a research note on Monday, January 10th.
+Barclays lowered their target price on ONEOK from $66.00 to $65.00 in a research note on Thursday, January 20th.
+Finally, Morgan Stanley lifted their price target on ONEOK from $60.00 to $65.00 and gave the company an equal weight rating in a report on Tuesday, November 23rd.
+One equities research analyst has rated the stock with a sell rating, ten have given a hold rating and two have assigned a buy rating to the company’s stock.
+According to data from MarketBeat.com, ONEOK currently has a consensus rating of Hold and a consensus target price of $65.14.

-Hedge funds and other institutional investors have recently modified their holdings of the stock.
-SkyView Investment Advisors LLC purchased a new stake in shares of ONEOK during the 4th quarter worth $201,000.
-Virtu Financial LLC purchased a new stake in shares of ONEOK during the 4th quarter worth $240,000.
-HB Wealth Management LLC purchased a new stake in shares of ONEOK during the 4th quarter worth $263,000.
-Forum Financial Management LP purchased a new stake in shares of ONEOK during the 4th quarter worth $461,000.
-Finally, JustInvest LLC lifted its stake in shares of ONEOK by 46.3% during the 4th quarter.
-JustInvest LLC now owns 9,692 shares of the utilities provider’s stock worth $570,000 after purchasing an additional 3,067 shares during the last quarter.
-Hedge funds and other institutional investors own 64.90% of the company’s stock.

 ONEOK, Inc engages in gathering, processing, fractionating, transporting, storing and marketing of natural gas.
 It operates through the following segments: Natural Gas Gathering and Processing, Natural Gas Liquids and Natural Gas Pipelines.
 The Natural Gas Gathering and Processing segment offers midstream services to producers in North Dakota, Montana, Wyoming, Kansas and Oklahoma.